dan360z/Interactive-Front-End-Project/testing.md

     - Google Chrome's developer tools to see how the website functioned and looked across all the different device screen sizes.

 #### Browser Support
 - I tested the website on Chrome, Microsoft Edge and Firefox.
-There were no issues.
+I haven't found any issues so far.

 #### Validation
 - I have validated the HTML using **[W3C Markup Validation Service](https://validator.w3.org/)**.